mason/yearn-onboarding/README.md

-# How to get started developing for yearn
+# How to get started contributing to yearn

 Welcome to Yearn!